How does a caterpillar turn into a butterfly?

-The metamorphosis from furry crawler to winged beauty is nothing short of miraculous – but how is it achieved, and what happens inside that pupa?
+The metamorphosis from furry crawler to winged beauty is miraculous – but how is it achieved, and what happens inside that pupa?

 The transformation of stubby, crawling caterpillar into airborne fairy has long fascinated humans: it’s the perfect metaphor for change, improvement, escape, even life after death.